Matas Buzelis

 Matas Arvidas Buzelis (born October 13, 2004) is a Lithuanian American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
-He was drafted 11th overall by the Chicago Bulls in the 2024 NBA draft.
+He was selected 11th overall by the Bulls in the 2024 NBA draft.

 Early life and high school career

 Buzelis was born in Chicago on October 13, 2004.
 Both of his parents played basketball professionally in Lithuania before immigrating to the United States and settling in the Chicago area, where Buzelis was born and raised.
 During his childhood, Buzelis attended gymnastics school with his brother and sister.
 Later in the same school, he attended swimming and had the best results among under-10 and under-12 breaststroke swimmers in the state of Illinois.

 Buzelis initially attended Hinsdale Central High School in suburban Hinsdale and played on their sophomore team as a freshman.
 He transferred to Brewster Academy, a boarding school in Wolfeboro, New Hampshire, midway through the start of the first semester of his sophomore year after Hinsdale Central's basketball season was postponed due to concerns related to the COVID-19 pandemic.
 As a junior, Buzelis was named the 2022 New Hampshire Gatorade Player of the Year after averaging 11.4 points, 5.9 rebounds, 2.1 assists, 1.3 blocks and 1.2 steals per game.
-He was also selected to play for Team World in the 2022 Nike Hoops Summit.
+He was also selected to play for Team World in the 2022 Nike Hoop Summit.

 Buzelis transferred to Sunrise Christian Academy in Bel Aire, Kansas, before the start of his senior year.
 During his senior year, he averaged 15.7 points and 5.6 rebounds per game while shooting 54 percent from the field, 42.4 percent from three-point range and 80 percent from the free throw line.

 Buzelis was selected to play in the 2023 McDonald's All-American Boys Game.
 He also took part in the Basketball Without Borders camp during the 2023 NBA All-Star weekend and was named the camp's MVP.